MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 #### Workflow #2: Copy orders from platform B to platform A

 This workflow requires platform A and platform B to work.
 It copies new orders from platform A to platform B connected.
-Note that you must activate Workflow 1 to activate this Workflow.
+You must activate Workflow 1 to activate this Workflow.

 Steps for workflow #2: (Provide screenshots)